 Zest of 1 lemon

 Finely grate a whole lemon, being careful to avoid the bitter white pith (a Microplane zester is brilliant for this), and set aside the zest.
 Squeeze enough lemon juice to make 80 ml.
 Put the cream and sugar in a non-stick pan and warm gently to dissolve the sugar.
 Bring to the boil, and boil for exactly 3 minutes without stirring.
 Remove the pan from the heat and stir in the lemon juice.
 Strain into a jug, add the zest and leave to cool, stirring occasionally to stop a skin forming – I put the jug into a bowl filled with ice cubes.
 When the mixture is at room temperature, pour into 4 ramekins or small glasses, cover with foil and refrigerate for at least 4 hours, or overnight.
-Serve with the Cocoa and Earl Grey Shortbread poached fruit, or simply as it is.
+Serve with the Cocoa and Earl Grey Shortbread, a smattering of raspberries or simply as it is.